 The Rindge family originally built Malibu Pier in 1905 to support the activities of the ranch.
 They started their own private railway in an effort to prevent encroachment on their land, and it eventually came down once the property was broken up and leased.
 (Malibu is one of the few California coastlines without a railroad.)
 One can amble down the pier now to Ranch at the Pier, the physical monument to the buzz of the One Gun Ranch, Malibu book of biodynamic recipes published this year by Alice Bamford, owner of the farm and foodie haven.
 Moon Juice Brain Dust is for sale here, of course, as well as $85 Bamford bath oils and a $1,300 surfboard the red of Chanel lipstick.
 It's not so much a shop for beachgoers as it is one for those who already own a beach house.

 Also on the pier: Malibu Farm, where throughout a given afternoon there is a long line for one of the tables occupied by designer purses and cauliflower "pizzas."
 (Neil Young and Daryl Hannah have been seen dining there on occasion.)
 Below it, the famed Surfrider Beach of 1960s movie fame still draws hundreds of casual tourists and die-hard surfers every day.

-On the way out of Malibu last weekend, hearing north on PCH, I hit traffic near Cross Creek, close to the Malibu Lagoon.
+To be sure on the way out of Malibu last weekend, heading north on PCH, I hit traffic near Cross Creek, close to the Malibu Lagoon.
 Surfrider Beach was still reasonably full, the sun was still out, and no accidents had occurred.
 Twenty minutes later, the cause was revealed: the choked parking lot of Nobu and Little Beach House.
 It was 5 P.M. on a Sunday, after all.